-Occupants of pickup trucks also define a unique population that exhibits low safety belt use in Minnesota, and may therefore benefit from specially designed programs.
+There are, however, still some areas on which Minnesota could continue to focus efforts to increase seat belt use.
+Occupants of pickup trucks define a unique population that exhibits low seat belt use in Minnesota, and may therefore benefit from specially designed programs.
 Research has shown that the main demographic differences between the driver/owners of pickup trucks and passenger cars is that driver/owners of pickup trucks are more likely to be male, have higher household incomes, and lower educational levels (Anderson, Winn, & Agran, 1999).
 Work by the Center for Applied Research (NHTSA, 2004) with rural pickup truck drivers explored why these occupants wear, or do not wear, safety belts.
-The following reasons were given for nonuse of safety belts: vehicle size protects them from serious injury; safety belt not needed for short or work trips; fear of being trapped in vehicle after a crash; inconsistency between the safety belt law and the motorcycle helmet law; and opposition to government mandates.
+The following reasons were given for nonuse of safety belts: vehicle size protects them from serious injury; safety belt not needed for short or work trips; fear of being trapped in vehicle after a crash; inconsistency between belt law and motorcycle helmet law; and opposition to government mandate.
 Reasons given for use were: presence of family or friends; travel on interstate highways; travel during inclement weather; and when not traveling in their pickup truck.
 This information provides a starting point for the development of programs designed to influence pickup truck occupant safety belt use, as efforts to encourage belt use by occupants of pickup trucks are warranted.
 The Center for Applied Research study also suggests that passage of a mandatory motorcycle helmet use law might also increase belt use among pickup truck drivers (NHTSA, 2004).

-We also discovered large differences in safety belt use between males and females, in particular for the oldest age group.
+We also discovered large differences in safety belt use between males and females, in particular for the 16-29 year-olds.
 Understanding why there is a difference in belt use between males and females is very important.
-In the current survey there was a belt use difference of 6.6 percentage points between the sexes overall.
+In the current survey there was a belt use difference of 6.7 percentage points between the sexes overall.
 According to the Motor Vehicle Occupant Safety Survey, when safety belt non-users and part-time users were asked why they did not wear belts, males and females give different reasons (Block, 2000).
-Females state "I forgot to put it on" as the most important reason for non-use, while males state "I'm only driving a short distance" as the reason most important to them.
-An analysis of the types of answers given for non-use by sex revealed that males tend to report reasons that are related to a lower perception of risk (e.g. low probability of a crash or receiving a citation), while the answers given by female non-users and part-time users tend to be related to discomfort and forgetting.
+Females state "I forgot to put it on" as the most important reason for non-use, while males list "I'm only driving a short distance" as the reason most important to them.
+An analysis of the types of answers given for non-use by sex revealed that males tend to report reasons that are related to a lower perception of risk (e.g. low probability of a crash or receiving a citation), while more of the answers given by female non-users and part-time users are related to discomfort and forgetting.
 Traffic safety professionals in Minnesota could use this information for the development of programs aimed at increasing belt use among males.